Overview of South Carolina Taxes

 With its sandy beaches and warm weather, South Carolina can be an attractive choice for outsiders looking to relocate.
 The state’s license plates read, “Smiling Faces, Beautiful Places,” but is the tax system in the Palmetto State as welcoming to newcomers as the scenery and people?
 The answer depends on the specifics of your situation.

-While South Carolina’s top income tax of 6.4% is one of the highest in the country, the bottom rate is the lowest.
-The state also has some of the lowest property and gas taxes in the country, but its total sales tax, when including local rates, ranks in the top 20 across the country.
+While South Carolina’s top income tax of 6.2% is one of the higher top rates in the country, the bottom rate is the lowest.
+The state also has some of the lowest property taxes in the country, but its total sales tax, when including local rates, is 18th highest across the country.

 South Carolina Income Taxes